AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/subsquare_guide.md

 **Track #2: Main Treasury**

-Another way to execute onchain actions without going through public referenda is through the approval of the **Main Council** or the **Technical Committee**.
+Another way to execute onchain actions without going through public referenda is through the approval of the **Main Council**.
 Clicking on the `Treasury` tab on the sidebar will display the current state of the treasury & spending requests.

 <Figure caption="Treasury - Part 1" src={require('/docs/use/img/19_Subsquare_Treasury/treasury_1.png').default } width="100%" />